mohamadhussien/BBC_NewsLab/README.md

 $ jupyter notebook article-Devices.ipynb

-Once the Notebook opend in chrome browser run all cells
+Once the Notebook open in chrome browser, run all cells

 The output text files will be in the same dirctory as the project